alexhalbeisen/fundraiser-site/index.md

   media_alignment: Left
   slug: about
   headline: "<strong>For Tierica Pang</strong>"
-  content: 'December 5th would have been her 26th birthday.
+  content: December 5th would have been her 26th birthday.
 She never cared for material
     or extravagant gestures.
 It was always the little and meaningful things she appreciated most.
-If something supported a greater good, like better for our planet or its inhabitants, she''d rather money go there instead.
-Collectively, these contributions lead to change and that''s what matters. <br><br>She was an advocate for being kind and forgiving towards yourself.
-Even if you were having a challenging day, she''d encourage you to take it one step at a time.
+If something supported a greater good, like better for our planet or its inhabitants, she'd rather money go there instead.
+Collectively, these contributions lead to a change that can make a difference. <br><br>She was an advocate for being kind and forgiving towards yourself.
+Even if you were having a challenging day, she'd encourage you to take it one step at a time.
 Continue to make those tiny strides and accomplish one small goal at a time.
-It''s okay to not tackle everything at once.
-These movements are what get you to where you want in the end.<br><br>I''ve been faced with this personal challenge of honoring her.
+It's okay to not tackle everything at once.
+These movements are what get you to where you want in the end.<br><br>I've been faced with this personal challenge of honoring her.
 Unsure where to even begin, I have to start somewhere so long as I keep moving.
 So here is the first step in her honor.
 This is what she would want for the world; continue to help those who are struggling.
 Love yourself and others around you.
-This is our gift to her. '
+This is our gift to her.
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''